Horseshoe Lake, Alberta, Canada

 - Statistics / Weather / Helpful Links

 Looking for Horseshoe Lake AB cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One of the hidden gems in Alberta’s Jasper National Park is stunning Horseshoe Lake.
 This small lake is hemmed by towering cliffs along much of its shoreline and displays sparkling clear water in varying shades of blue.
 Shaped like a lopsided ‘U’, the reason for the name is obvious-as is the reason for its great attraction.
 With Mount Hardesty looming in the background, the lake is both easy to get to and offers some of the best of Jasper’s beautiful scenery.
 Located next to the Icefields Parkway, a small sign next to a pull-off along the road announces Horseshoe Lake.
 Nearby, a marsh meadow produces a riot of colorful wildflowers in spring.
 An easy five-minute walk and visitors arrive on a spectacular scene from the north end of the lake.
 An unmaintained path will allow the adventurous to hike down the shoreline to where the cliffs tower above the clear water.